shah1854/shah1854/README.md

 ## 🚀 What I'm Up To
-- 🔭 Building full-stack applications, focusing on creating industry-level backends.<be>
+- 🔭 Building full-stack applications, focusing on creating industry-level backends
-- 🌱 Learning more about OS and Computer Networking technologies using languages like C and Go/Golang.<be>
+- 🌱 Learning more about OS and Computer Networking technologies using languages like C and Go/Golang
-- ⚡ Fun fact about me is that I am the captain of a dance team that competes on an inter-collegiate level, achieving top 3 at nationals this year.
+- ⚡ Fun fact about me is that I am the captain of a dance team that competes on an inter-collegiate level, achieving top 3 at nationals this year

 ## 🌐 Connect with Me: